dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The general idScheme applies to all types of objects.
 It can be overridden by specific object types.

-The default scheme for all parameters is UID (stable DHIS 2 identifiers).
+The default scheme for all parameters is UID (stable DHIS2 identifiers).
 The supported identifier schemes are described in the table below.